-This is the modestly priced Heli-Coil kit used in these notes.
-It does not include a Tang BreakOff (TBO) tool, but a simple drift pin will do that job, as shown above. [...and the AGB has now been added to my kit!]
+This is the modestly priced Heli-Coil kit (Nr.
+5521-5, for 5/16-18) used in these notes.
+It does not include a Tang BreakOff (TBO) tool, but a simple drift pin will do that job, as shown above. [...and the TBSGAGB has now also been added to my kit!]

 The Heli-Coil Tap included with kit and specified for 5/16"-18 insert calls for a 21/64" (0.328") drill, but the drill bit is not used or necessary in this application as the hole is already almost perfectly sized!

 Short (0.312"), Medium (0.469"), and Long (0.625") insert versions are all included in this Heli-Coil Professional Thread Repair Kit (PN 5401-5) Tom uses.
 The medium length is just right for SU Carbs!
-Also visible is the super groovy Delrin Alignment Guide Bushing (not originally part of the kit!), but which he has made to assure good alignment when doing this job free-hand, with carbs installed [it works great!].
-After having used the guide and seeing how it makes the job more accurate and a lot less "free-hand", I've renamed using the AGB, the "Ray Charles Technique", because even he couldn't miss with it!
+Also visible is the Delrin TBSGAGB (Tom Bryant Super Groovy Alignment Guide Bushing, not originally part of the kit!), but which he has made to assure perfect alignment when doing this job free-hand, with carbs installed in the car [it works great!].
+After having used the guide and seeing how it makes the job more accurate and a lot less "free-hand", I've renamed using the TBSGAGB, the "Ray Charles Technique", because even he couldn't miss with it!